Amarisoft

 Log Analysis

-Since we changed pucch format in the configuration file, it would be good to check if the changed configuration is properly applied in the log.
-Look into RRC Setup message and check if the pucch configuration is changed as you set in the configuration file.
-I see pucch format 0 is used as I set in the configuration file.
+Since the PUCCH format was changed in the configuration file, it is good to check whether the changed configuration is properly applied in the RRC log.
+In this test, I first look into the RRC Setup message and check the PUCCH configuration.
+From the log, you can see that PUCCH format 0 is used as configured.

-Once the configuration in RRC is properly set and the connection is established, you should be able to see SRS reception.
-Filter out SRS (and/or CSI) in [Info] field for easy analysis and confirm on SRS reception timing and periodicity with SFN.
+Once the configuration in RRC is properly set and the connection is established, you should be able to see SRS reception in the PHY log.

 RRC / NAS Signaling